AZDOPS/AZDOPS/Docs/Help/Get-AZDOPSConnection.md

 # Get-AZDOPSConnection

 ## SYNOPSIS
-Gets all active AZDOPS connections
+Gets all established connections to Azure DevOps.

 ## SYNTAX